mwang840/YtAudioConverter/README.md

 * Pytube, MoviePy, Pydub and Requests

 # About this Project
-* The origin behind this project was to
+* The origin behind this project was to extract audio from youtube video without the idea of going to third party websites (with the possibility of the sites stealing your information).
+This was the first time I utilized tkinter and further stepping into GUI development